 Visiting the USS Arizona Memorial is an exceptionally moving experience.
-We’ve visited Pearl Harbor four times and each time it conjures up so many emotions.
+We’ve visited Pearl Harbor multiple times and each time it conjures up so many emotions.

 Here’s what you should know and expect when you visit the USS Arizona Memorial:

 1. The USS Arizona Memorial is located in the Pearl Harbor area of Honolulu.
 The physical address is 1 Arizona Memorial Place, Honolulu, Hawaii.
-Of course you can drive there in your rental car, but you also have an option of public transportation or using the services of an organized tour operator.
+By car, it’s roughly a 30-minute drive from Waikiki.
+Of course you can drive there in your rental car, but you also have an option of public transportation (TheBus) or using the services of an organized tour operator.
 See this link for directions and public transportation options.

 3. The memorial is open every day of the week from 7am until 5pm.
 It is only closed three days of the year — Thanksgiving Day, Christmas Day and New Years Day.
-I read and hear a lot of misinformation about when you should arrive.
-So, I asked a park ranger for his advice.
+Check this link for any changes in operation hours and days.
+It’s busiest times are around holidays, spring break and summer vacation.

 4. Absolutely no bags of any kind are allowed.
 I’ve observed many people who are carrying purses, camera bags, etc read the sign that bags aren’t allowed and then proceed on as if it does not apply to them.
 Every single one of them are turned away.
 So, you do need to think about the logistics of securing your valuables.
 See this link for more information on the security measures and planning your visit.

 You can carry in cameras, wallets, cell phones, etc. You just can’t bring them in a bag.
 A Go Visit Hawaii reader, Dave, commented that if you need a bag, you can ask for a bag from the bookstore once you are inside the facilities.